filecoin-project/lotus-infra/NETWORK_SETUP.md

 For each miner wanted during the initial setup of a new network, sectors need to be pre-sealed.

 ```
-lotus-seed pre-seal --miner-addr t01000 --key ./pre-seal-t01000.key --sector-size <sector-size> --num-sectors 4 --sector-offset 0
+lotus-seed pre-seal --miner-addr t01000 --sector-size <sector-size> --num-sectors 4 --sector-offset 0
 ```

-Note: Specifying a key is not required during lotus-seed (a key will be generated).
-When running parallel pre-sealing using the `--sector-offset` flag keys should be generated beforehand and pass it into the `lotus-seed` process.
-However, the sectors are not tied to any particilar key till the genesis is created.
-The key can be modified at anytime prior by editing the `pre-seal-<miner>.json` files, or better yet, waiting till after running the `aggregate-manifests` command which will produce a single file making it easier to edit the owner and worker keys.
+This will produce a file that looks something like:

 ```
 cat pre-seal-t01000.json